-The following questions and answers describe these benefits, their eligibility requirements, and how to apply for and claim them.
-It also explains how a federal sequestration order reduces benefit rates.
+The following questions and answers describe these benefit payments, their eligibility requirements, and how to apply for and claim them.
+This release also explains how the Railroad Employee Equity and Fairness Act eliminates the reduction to railroad unemployment and sickness benefits previously mandated by a federal sequestration order.

-1. What are the eligibility requirements for railroad unemployment and sickness benefits in July 2024?
+1. What are the eligibility requirements for railroad unemployment and sickness benefits in July 2025?

-To qualify for normal railroad unemployment or sickness benefits, an employee must have railroad earnings of at least \$4,737.50 in calendar year 2023, counting no more than \$1,895 for any one month.
-Those who were first employed in the rail industry in 2023 must also have at least five months of creditable railroad service in 2023.
+To be eligible to receive unemployment or sickness benefits in a benefit year, a railroad worker must have attained a pre-determined level of railroad earnings in their base-year, among other qualifying conditions.
+A worker's base-year is generally defined as the calendar year prior to the year in which a railroad worker applies for unemployment or sickness benefits.
+To qualify for normal railroad unemployment or sickness benefit during the new benefit year of July 1, 2025, an employee must have railroad base-year earnings of at least \$4,962.50 in calendar year 2024, counting no more than \$1,985 for any one month.
+Those who were first employed in the rail industry in 2024 must also have at least five months of creditable railroad service in 2024.

-Employees can easily determine their eligibility for unemployment and sickness benefits by checking their Certificate of Service Months and Compensation (Form BA-6).
+Employees can determine if they meet the eligibility requirements for unemployment and sickness benefits by checking their Certificate of Service Months and Compensation (Form BA-6).
 Form BA-6 includes a field in the lower-right corner that indicates if an employee is eligible to claim unemployment or sickness benefits.
 The RRB mails these forms each June to railroad employees with creditable compensation in the previous calendar year.

-Under certain conditions, employees who do not qualify based on their 2023 earnings may still be able to receive benefits in the new benefit year.
-Employees with at least 10 years of service (120 or more months of service) who received normal benefits in the benefit year ending June 30, 2024, may be eligible for extended benefits.
-Employees with at least 10 years of service (120 or more months of service) might qualify for accelerated benefits if they have railroad earnings of at least \$4,962.50 in 2024, not counting earnings of more than \$1,985 in any one month.
+Under certain conditions, employees who do not qualify based on their 2024 earnings may still be able to receive benefits in the new benefit year.
+Employees with at least 10 years of service (120 or more cumulative service months) who received normal benefits in the benefit year ending June 30, 2025, may be eligible for extended benefits.
+Employees with at least 10 years of service (120 or more cumulative service months) might qualify for accelerated benefits if they have railroad earnings of at least \$5,162.50 in 2025, not counting earnings of more than \$2,065 in any one month.